About This Journal

-Authors can take the benefits of membership and reprints of their article.
-For information about the membership and reprints of the journal and article respectively authors may contact to [email protected]
+Membership: Authors can take the benefits of membership and reprints of their article.
+For information about the membership and reprints of the journal and article respectively authors may contact [email protected] or [email protected]

 All content information of an accepted paper is strictly confidential and cannot appear in the media (in print or electronic form) before its embargo date and time.
-Authors/researchers, their respective public relations representatives and funding sponsors may not distribute or promote their work to the media prior to embargo.
+Authors/researchers, their respective public relations representatives, and funding sponsors may not distribute or promote their work to the media prior to the embargo.

 If an embargo break is the result of any action by an author/researcher, he/she risks withdrawal of publication of his/her manuscript.
 Violations of the embargo policy may also jeopardize future acceptance of manuscripts to be published in the journal.

 Generally, embargoes on journal articles lift the day and the time the article is published.

 Although the Editorial Office will endeavor to notify authors of the anticipated publication date/time, it will not be responsible for any consequences of early online posting with regard to the intellectual property rights.
 To safeguard their intellectual property, authors should ensure that appropriate reports of the invention and patent applications have been filed before the manuscript is accepted.